 Paris Travel Planner Riding RER Trains in Paris, France

 Paris's RER trains take a bit of learning.
-Read this page before you ride an RER train in Paris, and you'll save yourself lots of confusion and time.
+Read this page before you ride an RER train in Paris, and you'll save yourself lots of time and confusion.

 Basilique du Sacré-Coeur, Paris, France